 The ‘SuperStar’ programme is designed for pupils from 7-11 years.
 Children need to attend for eight sessions to undertake a range of science investigation activities.
 The scheme provides a vast bank of resources and ideas for us to choose enjoyable science investigations for the children to complete.
 Each week the children have their Science SuperStar passport stamped.
 Once the children have completed the full eight sessions they are awarded the CREST SuperStar certificate and badge.

 Create Club – Create Club is run by Mrs Lyons, who runs her Create Club Company, providing workshops for schools and community groups.
-The children make a creative ‘Around the World’ product each week to bring home as follows: Cave paintings with charcoal and mud; Aboriginal art; African bead making; Indian rice mandalas; Japanese printing and origami; Marvellous Mayan masks; Russian Faberge egg.
+The children made a creative ‘Around the World’ product each week to bring home as follows: Cave paintings with charcoal and mud; Aboriginal art; African bead making; Indian rice mandalas; Japanese printing and origami; Marvellous Mayan masks; Russian Faberge egg.
 In 2019 Create Club had a science theme: The Solar System – Marbling Planets; Exploring Light – Making a Spectroscope; Force and Reaction – Create a Gliding Robot; Computers and Binary Code – Binary Keyrings; Designing Planets – Create a 3D Planet; Whirligigs - Create a Colourful Spinning Whirligig; Exploring Reflections – Create a Kaleidoscope; Wind Catchers; Optical Illusions and Exploring Absorption – Rainbow Salt Pictures.

-Choir - Once again, our enthusiastic Year 5 and 6 choir (of 61 children!) have spent many months attending extra-curricular choir sessions in order to be ready to take part in the Young Voices Concert at Sheffield Arena.
+Choir - Once again, our enthusiastic Year 5 and 6 choir (of 61 children!) took part in the Young Voices Concert at Sheffield Arena.
 After months of practising the songs and dances with Miss Havercroft, the children were very excited to attend the afternoon rehearsal, followed by the concert itself.
-The whole performance with the dancers and vocalists along with the beat box crew was amazing, not to mention of course the incredible 5250 children in the Young Voices choir.
+The whole performance with the dancers and vocalists along with the beat box crew was amazing, not to mention of course the incredible 8000 children in the Young Voices choir.
 We greatly appreciate that so many parents/carers and relatives were able to come in the evening to enjoy the performance.
 Well done to all the children for putting in so much effort to learn the songs and dance moves.
 As usual, the children were an absolute credit to the school with their enthusiasm and excellent behaviour.

 Please click on the first image below to view our photograph gallery.